Benbou/pitch-docsend-presentation-to-pdf/README.md

 ## Usage
 Navigate to any Pitch.com slide deck page and click on the extension icon on the top right of Google Chrome.
 Navigate to the first slide and click export.
 Done 😊

+## Changes
+- Added data URL validation before adding images to the PDF.
+- Added a check to skip invalid images before adding them to the PDF.